makevoid/PoolSurETH/submissions/poolsureth.md

 - Pool of investors putting Ether into a contract
 - Ethereum smart contract checking Oracles for data, notifying contract for payouts.

+We think Ethereum is the only place to do a decentralized automated insurance (with automatic payouts in crypto currency) at the moment, even if there are some challenges (for example proving that you boarded the flight/train/cruise/... - for that the travel company should issue a queryable public API that the oracle can query) --- we think that this is the way to go.

 #### API/DATA/Gadget you are thinking about using:

 - Oraclize